PHOTO ILLUSTRATIONS BY SARINA FINKELSTEIN

 What’s a “Good” Review, Anyway?

-that it’s impossible for a parent to know if their child’s C grade is average or the worst in the class, it’s hard to tell what a certain online ratings really says about quality, especially when everyone rates differently.
+MUCH IN THE SAME WAY that it’s impossible for a parent to know if their child’s C grade is average or the worst in the class, it’s hard to tell what a certain online ratings really says about quality, especially when everyone rates differently.

 Among film rating sites, for example, review aggregator Rotten Tomatoes counts reviews in a binary positive-or-negative, and then scores the movie based on the percentage of positive reviews.
 Competitor Metacritic assigns reviews a grade on a scale of 100 and then averages them.
 Fandango, meanwhile, sticks to the venerable five-star scale of movie guides past, but “Uber-izes” it—so that almost no films get the equivalent of failing grades.
 “For all intents and purposes, Fandango is using a 3- to 5-star scale,” FiveThirtyEight’s Walt Hickey wrote last year, noting this system’s dangerous potential for destroying a first date because of a mis-rated piece of trash.
 (Fandango acquired Rotten Tomatoes and now displays that rating, meliorating that problem.)